-- B. Individuals, other than the police, who have responsibility for campus security (i.e., residence life coordinators, night desk workers, etc.), and - C. Other officials who have significant responsibility for students and campus activities, including, but not limited to, department chairs, student housing, student discipline, Athletics, etc. All university officials are required to report crimes and public safety related incidents to the University Police Department.
+Campus security authorities also include individuals, other than the police, who have responsibility for campus security (i.e., residence life coordinators, night desk workers, etc.), and other officials who have significant responsibility for students and campus activities, including, but not limited to, department chairs, student housing, student discipline, Athletics, student group advisors, etc. All university employees are required to report crimes and public safety related incidents to the EWU Police Department.